TO REALLY BELIEVE IN GOD

 thought.
 Some people do need to understand something of that theoretically, before

 trying to develop faith and belief.

-and to be intimately involved with our lives.
+and to be intimately involved within our individual lives.
 I offer that statement,

 based on my detailed analysis of God’s